CIEP discovery meetings

 - have worked in-house with a publisher and be thinking of going freelance

-- have already successfully taken your first steps and be looking at developing your professional competences
+- have already successfully taken your first steps and be looking at developing your professional competencies

 - be an in-house editor wondering whether CIEP membership has anything to offer you